 We're all looking for "the show".
 The one that speaks to our comic sensibilities, challenges us to be better performers and always leaves us feeling good when we walk off the stage.
-The most important step in finding that show is allowing yourself to take that first creative step by yourself or with a scene partner.
-In this workshop we will focus on brainstorming ideas, committing to a concept and then performance.
+The most important step in finding that show is allowing yourself to take that first creative step by yourself or with a collaborator.
+In this workshop we will focus on brainstorming ideas, committing to a concept and then guiding the show towards performance.

-Workshops focusing on Improv Formats and Structures.
-For more information, please email me at email@example.com to discuss options.
+These workshops focus on Improv Formats and Structures.
+From well-know formats to some I've developed myself, we will spend as much time as you need to familiarize yourself with these stage-ready show.
+For more information, please email me at firstname.lastname@example.org to discuss options.
 Below are the off-the-shelf classes I offer.

 Learn the signature format of the Big Bang ensemble that explores stories that are happening now, could happen later, and simultaneously happening elsewhere.
 This workshop will focus on the free-form format that creates form where there wasn’t one before by exploring content, revisiting ideas and then organically closing the show by learning the signature pivots, parallel moves and portals that makes every Big Bang show unique.

 A look at the long-form classic format out of Chicago known as the Harold.
 You will learn the basic structure and philosophy of the form; ways to execute each beat; and clear steps to help you better perform this iconic piece of improvised theater.
 You will walk away with working examples of group games and tools to develop the pattern and content recognition that will be useful as you continue to perform Harold.